 Additions, Substitutions, and Variations

 - If you like to add an orange twist to this recipe, add a bit of orange zest and fresh orange juice to the sweet potato mash.
-I don't do for mine, because I think the sherry by itself works wonderfully with the creamy sweet potatoes but it's definitely an option.
+I don't do it for mine because I think the sherry by itself works wonderfully with the creamy sweet potatoes, but it's definitely an option.

 - You can also add some herbs and spices like thyme, ground cinnamon, or parsley to add more flavor to the dish.

 - Instead of brown sugar, try adding a few tablespoons of maple syrup for more woodsy maple flavors.